Life coaching is a relatively new field in the area of personal development and I often get asked: “What is coaching and how can it help me?”

 - Have an informal chat with the coach.
 Ask questions and see whether you would find this person easy to open up to.

 - Check them out on social media.
-The type of things they put out on social media is often reflection of their character.
+The type of things they put out on social media is often a reflection of their character.

 - Check out whether they are qualified.
 Anyone can set themselves up as a coach without any formal qualification.

 If you’re thinking about getting a coach and think I might be the coach for you.
-Send me message and I will see if I can help.
+Send me a message and I will see if I can help.

 I’d love to hear your stories about coaching.
 Do you agree or disagree with what I have to say and what are your experiences with coaching?